 The gravel routes provide an unusual experience for most travelers.
-The question of whether gravel roads should be paved must be dealt with on a case-by-case basis depending on the circumstances along each section of the byway.
+The question of whether gravel roads should be paved must be dealt with on a case-by-case basis depending on the circumstances along each section of the Byway.
 The needs of residents and commercial traffic will largely determine this issue.
-With that said, it should also be stated that maintaining the gravel road experience where possible is an important objective for this byway in order to maintain this aspect of the byway's character, and keep road speeds low.
+With that said, it should also be stated that maintaining the gravel road experience where possible is an important objective for the byway to maintain this aspect of the byway's character and keep road speeds low.